ocefpaf/ccc-gistemp_gui/gsoc/gui/GUI-TODO.rst

 #.
 Add a progressing/gauge bar.
 #.
 Add an option for GHCV v3/v2
 #.
 Add an option for land, ocean, or mixed run.
+#.
+Check for existing proj-dir.
+#.
+Add ccc-gistemp icon to a better group (Linux package only.)

 [1] http://zetcode.com/wxpython/layout/
 [2] http://wiki.wxpython.org/SizerTutorials